 What Are Lima Beans?

-Lima beans (Phaseolus lunatus) are of course, a vegetable.
-Technically, they are called legumes but let's face it – nobody outside of nutrition class room calls them legumes.
+Lima beans (Phaseolus lunatus) are, of course, a vegetable.
+Technically, they are called legumes but let's face it – nobody outside of the nutrition classroom calls them legumes.
 For most of us, they're beans.

 Beans, in general, have been taking a pounding lately.
 I think much of this stems from the writings of Dr. Steven Grundy and his talk about substances called lectins.
 More about lectins below.